 - Why top and bottom halves? - To minimize time in an interrupt handler with other interrupts disabled - Gives kernel more scheduling flexibility - Simplifies service routines (defer complicated operations to a more general processing context)

 Digression: Softirqs

 - A hardware IRQ is the hardware interrupt line

 - Also used for hardware "top half"

 - Soft IRQ is the associated software "interrupt" handler

-- Or, "bottom half"
+- + Or, "bottom half"

-- How are these implemented in Linux?
+- + How are these implemented in Linux?

-- Two canonical ways: Softirq and Tasklet

-- More general than just networking

 Softirqs